dekoza/mtgpl/RNA.rst

    At the beginning of your upkeep, reveal cards from the top of your library until you reveal a creature card.
 Until your next turn, Amplifire's base power becomes twice that card's power and its base toughness becomes twice that card's toughness.
 Put the revealed cards on the bottom of your library in a random order.

+Burn Bright
+   Creatures you control get +2/+0 until end of turn.

 Burning-Tree Vandal
-   Riot (This creature enters the battlefield with your choice of a +1/+ counter or haste.)
+   Riot (This creature enters the battlefield with your choice of a +1/1+ counter or haste.)

    Whenever Burning-Tree Vandal attacks, you may discard a card.
 If you do, draw a card.